winkidney/cmdtree/README.md

 rest-cli computer disks show <id>
 ```
 The `computer` is to used to make the resource `unique`, so I can not
-ensure I can make all of the command become `flat`.
+ensure that all of the commands could be made `flat`.

 `click` lacks the support for multiple-level sub-command.